MF366-Coding/The-Ultimate-Minigame-Collection/README.md

-# The Wild Cards
+# The Ultimate Minigame Collection
-This is a game where you fight with your cards.
+This is a game where you can simply have fun...
-**CARDS GIVEAWAYS ON DISCORD AND GITHUB!**
+**We are asking for brand new jokes for the Jokes mode!
+Only appropriate jokes please.**

 ## Fight your BFF and go toxic on him/her 😉😅
-Download cards and use them against the other player and show what you're made of.

-## Anyone can create cards!
-Talk to me on Discord for creating cards.
-It's easy but there are some rules to follow. 😯🤔
+Show what you're made of by scoring more than 100... or maybe not!

 ## Just because you won, please do not RickRoll your friend
 It is a really evil punishment.
-Instead, ask them for the Best cards ever!!! 😎
+Instead, beat their best score and friendly roast them!
+Yep, you just lost a friend. 😎

 ## I am always fixing my code...
 Except when I am not.
 But that is only when I can't. 🤡😆

-## If you lost, create a fake log file...
-Claiming that you won. 😉😂

 ## Anyways,...
-Thanks, norbcodes and EndoBotM.
+Thanks, norbcodes (general coding stuff) and EndoBotM (renders I sadly never used).

 ## See ya...
 Hope you enjoy my game... 😉😁